-A man is dependent on a woman’s body both for his arousal, for his sexual release and the satisfaction of ejaculating into a vagina.
+A man is dependent on a woman’s body both for his arousal, for his sexual release and for the satisfaction of ejaculating into a vagina.
 But a man does not fulfil the same role for a woman.
 Being unaroused means that a woman is merely a bystander.
 Intercourse is the male equivalent of female masturbation except that a man needs a lover to enjoy his best orgasms.
 If a man knows that his lover masturbates, he should respect her solitary pleasure.
 Allowing a responsive woman the space to enjoy orgasm is a way of compensating her for the many times that only the man has an orgasm.

 The wonderful thing about sex (compared with artificial highs) is that there are no addictive aspects.
 But sex does rely on having an amenable partner.
 This is the issue of consent.
 A physically stronger man can insist on intercourse with a woman if he catches her alone.
 This is why young women have only been able to move about safely very recently in our social history.